SMUnlimited/AMAI/README.md

 *You may need to run as an administrator if you have issues with maps not displaying any teams.

 ## TFT Build
-- Use *makeTFT.bat* to create the standard scripts for the AI.
+- Run/double click *makeTFT.bat* to create the standard scripts for the AI.
-- Run *InstallTFTToMap.bat "C:\mymap.w3m"* to install the AI scripts to Warcraft 3 maps.
+- From a command prompt type *InstallTFTToMap.bat "C:\mymap.w3m"* and press enter to install the AI scripts to Warcraft 3 maps.
 - Run up a custom game and select the map to play.

 ## VS AI Build
 - This special version will make *odd* teams run with AMAI and *even* teams run with the standard blizzard AI.
-- Use *makeVAITFT.bat* to create the AMAI vs AI scripts.
+- Run/double click *makeVAITFT.bat* to create the AMAI vs AI scripts.
-- Run *InstallTFTToMap.bat "C:\mymap.w3m"* to install the AI scripts to Warcraft 3 maps.
+- From a command prompt type *InstallTFTToMap.bat "C:\mymap.w3m"* and press enter to install the AI scripts to Warcraft 3 maps.

 ## ROC Build
 - This version is intended to be played in the original ROC (Reigns of Chaos) version of the game.
 This version is currently not supported in 1.30+.
-- Use *makeROC.bat* to create the ROC scripts.
+- Run/double click *makeROC.bat* to create the ROC scripts.
-- Run *InstallROCtoMap.bat "C:\mymap.w3m"* to install the AI scripts to Warcraft 3 maps.
+- From a command prompt type *InstallROCtoMap.bat "C:\mymap.w3m"* and press enter to install the AI scripts to Warcraft 3 maps.

 # Features
 - **Personality Profiles**: Each AI opponent has a set profile which modifies how it reacts or plays the game.
 Some can be real chickens and never dare to attack you while others will rush you down.